quic-qrb-ros/quic-qrb-ros.github.io/source/packages/qrb_ros_imu/index.rst

 --------

 Qualcomm Sensor See Framework provides IMU data that obtained from the IMU driver via DSP side.
-``qrb_ros_imu`` use this framework to get the latest imu data with high performance.
+``qrb_ros_imu`` uses this framework to get the latest IMU data with high performance.

-With Qualcomm Sensor See Framework, data can achieve zero copy performance when coming out of the driver. qrb_sensor_client, which is a dynamic library, is base on this framework for helping developers to utilize this feature.
+With the Qualcomm Sensor See Framework, data can achieve zero copy performance when coming out of the driver.
+``qrb_sensor_client``, which is a dynamic library, is based on this framework for helping developers to utilize this feature.
 This will greatly reduce the latency between the ROS node and the driver.
 This time consumption measurement is around 0.4ms, which is several tens of times better than the performance where copying occurred before.